somewherelostt/Aqualign/README.md

 3. **Deploy Tesseracts anywhere**.
    - Since built Tesseracts are just Docker images, you can [deploy them virtually anywhere](https://docs.pasteurlabs.ai/projects/tesseract-core/latest/content/creating-tesseracts/deploy.html).
    - This includes [HPC clusters via SLURM](https://si-tesseract.discourse.group/t/deploying-and-interacting-with-tesseracts-on-hpc-clusters-using-tesseract-runtime-serve/104).
-   - Have a look at [Tesseract Streamlit](https://github.com/pasteurlabs/tesseract-streamlit), which supports turning Tesseracts into web apps.
+   - Have a look at [Tesseract Streamlit](https://github.com/pasteurlabs/tesseract-streamlit) that can turn Tesseracts into web apps.
    - Show us how and where you run Tesseracts over the local network, on clusters, or in the cloud!
 4. **Happy Hacking!** 🚀
    - Don't let these pointers constrain you.
 We're looking for creative solutions, so thinking out of the box is always appreciated.